Revenge of the Nerds: Production

+According to producers Ted Field and Peter Samuelson, the two had to fight for the ending pep rally scene as others involved in the production wanted a more cathartic ending where the Nerds would get more violent revenge on the Alpha Betas including destroying their house.
+Field and Samuelson further stated that the nerds' actions were inspired by Mahatma Gandhi's usage of passive resistance.

 Soundtrack

 Ollie E. Brown, of Ollie & Jerry fame, wrote and performed the song "They're So Incredible" for the film, under the name Revenge.
 In the film, the song is performed by the Tri-Lambs at the final event of the Greek Games and contains different lyrics.

-Three songs appear in the film but do not appear on the soundtrack: "Burning Down the House" by Talking Heads, "Thriller" by Michael Jackson, and "We Are the Champions" by Queen.
+Three songs appear in the film but not on the soundtrack: "Burning Down the House" by Talking Heads, "Thriller" by Michael Jackson, and "We Are the Champions" by Queen.

 Reception

 Critical response

 Revenge of the Nerds was panned by many reviewers at release.
-Lawrence van Gelder for The New York Times wrote, "It is the absence of genuine comedy that exposes glaringly the film's fundamental attitude of condescension and scorn toward blacks and women, and a tendency toward stereotyping that clashes violently with its superficial message of tolerance, compassion and fair play."
+Lawrence Van Gelder for The New York Times wrote, "It is the absence of genuine comedy that exposes glaringly the film's fundamental attitude of condescension and scorn toward blacks and women, and a tendency toward stereotyping that clashes violently with its superficial message of tolerance, compassion and fair play."
 The Hollywood Reporter said "Revenge of the Nerds is primarily the story of outcasts getting their just rewards, and that is always a satisfying movie ingredient.
 Nonetheless, this scattergun, often scatological film is filled with extensive racial stereotypes, which may offend some moviegoers."
-The Atlanta Constitution said that Lewis' pursuit of a cheerleader "goes beyond being pathetic and becomes masochistic".
+The Atlanta Constitution said that Lewis's pursuit of a cheerleader "goes beyond being pathetic and becomes masochistic".
 Newsday called it "another predictable and witless teenage sex comedy".

-On the other hand, Kevin Thomas of The Los Angeles Times thoroughly enjoyed the movie, calling it "a delicious, gratifying underdog fantasy and a raunchy, uproarious satire set in the often cruel and inherently discriminating world of college fraternities and sororities."
+Kevin Thomas of The Los Angeles Times thoroughly enjoyed the movie, calling it "a delicious, gratifying underdog fantasy and a raunchy, uproarious satire set in the often cruel and inherently discriminating world of college fraternities and sororities".

 Box office

-Revenge of the Nerds was released in theaters on July 20, 1984, although some theaters showed the movie a few days early as a preview.
+Revenge of the Nerds was released in theaters on July 20, 1984, although some theaters showed the movie a few days early as a sneak preview.

 The film grossed $40 million domestically.